 - 20 Chicken Pot Pie

-20 Best Comfort Foods in the US–And Where to Get Them
+The 20 Best Comfort Foods in America—and Where to Eat Them

 Comfort food is always evolving, yet defies all trends.
 Whether we crave loco moco, spaghetti and meatballs, or a big bowl of matzo ball soup, we want our homespun favorites just the way mom, dad, or grandma used to make them.
-We traveled from coast to coast in search of the 20 best comfort foods in the US.
-Read on for our rib-sticking, heart-warming picks, plus the top places to dig in.
+Read on for the rib-sticking, heart-warming, best comfort foods across America—plus, the places to dig into them.

 Chicken and Waffles

 Where to get it: According to John T. Edge, the director of the Southern Foodways Alliance and author of Fried Chicken: An American Story, chicken and waffles is a Southern dish, “but a Southern dish once or twice removed from the South.”
 African Americans brought this comforting plate from the South to urban metropolitan areas nationwide and Roscoe’s Chicken and Waffles is the place to get it.
 The L.A. institution serves chicken and waffles at seven locations in Southern California.

 Where to get it: Certain Italian-American purists refuse to eat spaghetti and meatballs anywhere but their grandmothers’ kitchens, for fear of alienating pasta-making family members.
 For the rest of us, there’s DiPasquale’s, in Baltimore, Maryland.
 For nearly 100 years, this Italian-American marketplace has been dishing out hearty bowls of spaghetti and enormous, buttery meatballs to Baltimore loyalists.
 Best of all?
 Lunch portions cost less than $13, making this a steal every Nonna can appreciate.